Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 4 MIN READ

 Amaranthine is the first skincare company in the world to get a Palm Oil Free Certification Trademark.
-All of our products are palm oil free, something that I’m immensely proud of.
+All of our natural skincare products are certified palm oil free, something that I’m immensely proud of.
 The trademark is relatively new but hopefully one day it will be as recognisable as cruelty free trademarks such as Leaping Bunny.

-What is Palm Oil?
+What is palm oil?

 Palm oil is an oil derived from the fruit of the African Oil Palm Tree.
 The Palm Tree is native to West Africa but now grows in huge plantations in tropical climates.
 Indonesia and Malaysia produce more that three quarters of the worlds palm oil.